 More recently, the newly introduced active device named current follower transconductance amplifier (CFTA) has been reported as the slight modification of the original CDTA [14].
 This device can be thought of as a combination of the current follower and the multi-output operational transconductance amplifier.
 Its behavior is quite similar to the CDTA element, in which the current follower is used instead of the current differencing unit at the front-end.
-Although, the current-mode biquad filter using single CFTA has been recently reported in [15], it is not in high output impedance.
+In the literature, a number of CFTA-based current-mode active filters has been developed [15]-[20].
+Although, the currentmode biquad filter using single CFTA has been recently reported in [20], it is not in high output impedance.

-In this study, a high-output impedance current-mode biquadratic filter with three inputs and one output is presented.
-The presented circuit is constructed with a single CFTA, one resistor and two grounded capacitors, which is canonical structure [16].
-By selecting the appropriate input current terminals, the circuit can realize all the standard types of universal filter functions, i.e. lowpass (LP), bandpass (BP), highpass (HP), bandstop (BS) and allpass (AP).
-It also permits orthogonal electronic adjustment of the natural angular frequency (ω_o) and the bandwidth (BW) with externally applied bias current of the CFTA.
+In this study, a high-output impedance current-mode biquadratic filter with three inputs and single output (TISO) is presented.
+The presented circuit is constructed with a single CFTA, one resistor and two grounded capacitors, which is canonical structure [21].
+By selecting the appropriate input current terminals, the circuit can realize all the standard types of universal filter functions, i.e. lowpass (LP), bandpass (BP), highpass (HP), bandstop (BS) and It also permits orthogonal electronic allpass (AP). adjustment of the natural angular frequency (ω_o) and the bandwidth (BW) with externally applied bias current of the CFTA.
 The presented filter is a cascadable circuit due to its high-output impedance characteristic.
-Non-ideal analyses along with performance verifications by PSPICE simulations are given.
+Non-ideal analyses with performance verifications by PSPICE along simulations are given.

 II.
-DESCRIPTION OF THE CFTA
+CFTA OPERATION AND REALIZATION